ctrohin/jstream/README.md

 Improvements:
 - Classes using attribute injection using *resolveDependencies* and *resolveVariables* no longer need the dependencies declared ahead of time
 - *Dependency* and *Variable* classes used for injecting dependencies have now the *isOptional* flag, which will use the *find* injection mechanism instead of the *get* mechanism.
+- Dependency injection profiles: you can now specify profiles for each provided component.
+In order to activate a profile, you can use the `injector().activateProfile(profile)` call.
 This versions adds the following features:
 - stream collectors
     - the *Stream* class has been enriched with the *collectUsing* method to transform/reduce a stream